YosysHQ/yosys/docs/source/using_yosys/bugpoint.rst

 ------------------

 - reminder to back up original code before modifying it

+  + sometimes over-minimizing scripts can hide underlying issues, so maintaining the original context is important

 - if you're using command line, convert it to a script
 - if you're using one of the :doc:`/using_yosys/synthesis/synth`, replace it with its contents